Employment income: gifts not taxable as earnings

 |Cowan v Seymour (7TC372)||Gift by shareholders to a person who wound up the company|

 |Reed v Seymour (11TC625)||Proceeds of a cricketer’s benefit match|

 |Bridges v Beardsley (37TC289)||Gift of shares to the director of a company|

 |CIR v Morris (44TC685)||A gift to mark appreciation of work done by an employee during a period of secondment|

 |Moore v Griffiths (48TC338)||A bonus to members of England’s football team which won the World Cup in 1966|

 As regards Christmas presents paid in cash to employees by employers, see EIM01040.

-Gifts that are not cash and do not have a money’s worth value (EIM00530), are not earnings taxable under Section 62.
+Gifts that are not cash and don’t have a money’s worth value (EIM00530), are not earnings taxable under section 62.
 But they may be taxable under the benefits code (EIM20006), as may cash gifts and gifts that have money’s worth value, not taxable as earnings (EIM21006).